robosac333/Monocular-Human-Pose-Estimation-YOLO/README.md

 (These are the class diagrams of the classes we are planning to implement.
 They describe the various functions and attributes present in the classes.)

 The QuadChart.pdf file consists of the QuadChart of the project.
-Again this is available in the Phase0_Initial folder.
-We have also uploaded a short video describing the project.
+Again this is available in the Phase0_Initial folder along with the Project Proposal and Software Plan for the Project.

 You may find the link for the Initial Product Backlog [here](https://docs.google.com/spreadsheets/d/1ghUaM4df8IqF__fV75jPtsduJesjbfTFdYCTwERmi4M/edit?usp=sharing)